 Your doctor may offer you drugs called bisphosphonates.
-These can strengthen the bones and help prevent broken bones in men whose cancer has caused bone thinning.
+These can strengthen the bones and help prevent broken bones.
 Bisphosphonates can also be used to treat pain caused by cancer that has spread to the bones.

 If an area of bone is badly damaged, you may be able to have surgery.
 A metal pin or plate is put inside the bone to strengthen it and reduce the risk of it breaking.
 Or, a type of cement can be used to fill the damaged area.
 Surgery isn’t suitable for all men with advanced prostate cancer.
 This will depend on where the damaged bone is, and other things such as whether you are well enough for surgery.
 If you have an operation, you may have radiotherapy afterwards to help stop the cancer growing in that area.

 Even though you may not be able to do some physical activities, staying active can help with your general health and your ability to move around.
 It could also help to keep you strong and prevent falls that could cause broken bones.
 Speak to your doctor, nurse or physiotherapist about what you can and can’t do.